 “Many businesses are focusing on putting more mentoring and coaching in place for their managers.
 But to get them to apply those lessons and create value is a real struggle.
 It’s easy for managers to attend training, but it only has value if they go back and apply those lessons every day.”

-Anda works with plenty of managers looking for help, but says too many have a lack of clarity about their own role as people leader.
+Anda works with plenty of managers looking for help; Pepworldwide pecialises in helping businesses improve performance, but she says too many managers have a lack of clarity about their own role as people leader.

 “You would be amazed at how many managers we sit down and ask; ‘what is it you do?
 What are the three big things in your job?’
 And they can’t answer it.
 And yet they are working 40 to 50 hours a week.
 That’s scary,” says Anda.